Whether you’re a first-time homebuyer or a seasoned homeowner, there’s no denying that purchasing a home is a huge financial decision.

 That’s because each time you apply for new credit, whether it’s a mortgage, auto loan, or credit card, a credit inquiry appears on your report.
 Your credit score drops anywhere between five and ten points.

-Unfortunately, if you have an excessive number of credit inquiries, lenders may think you’re desperate for cash and be reluctant to lend to you.
+Unfortunately, if you have an excessive number of credit inquiries, mortgage lenders may think you’re desperate for cash and be reluctant to lend to you.
 The dip in your credit score reflects this potential risk.

 You’ll still have to go through the formal application (and hard credit pull) once you decide on a mortgage loan.
 However, the preapproval process gives you the opportunity to compare offers without any type of commitment.